Michigan MAC Trophy

 The Michigan MAC Trophy is given to the Mid-American Conference (MAC) university from Michigan – Central Michigan University (CMU), Eastern Michigan University (EMU) and Western Michigan University (WMU) – which has the best head-to-head record in each season of each sport.
 There are two separate trophies, one for football and the other for men's basketball.
 It is one of a handful of trophies in college sports contested among three teams; others are the Commander-in-Chief's Trophy and the irregularly awarded Florida Cup and Beehive Boot.

 In the event of a tie the Michigan MAC Trophy remains with the previous holder until one of the other rivals claims the title.

 Western Michigan has won the most total trophies with 18, 8 in basketball and 10 in football.

-Western Michigan currently holds the football trophy and Central Michigan currently holds the men's basketball trophy.
+They currently hold both trophies.

 History

 The Michigan MAC Trophy was created in 2005 by the Michigan Sports Hall of Fame.
 There are two trophies, one given to the winner of the football series and the other to the winner of the men's basketball series.
 CMU, EMU and WMU have been competing together in the MAC since 1974 (although WMU joined the MAC in 1948).

 Central Michigan won the football trophy in 2009 after Eastern Michigan won the previous two.
 The football trophy was won by all three schools in the trophy's first three years of existence.
 WMU won the first four basketball trophies before CMU won in 2010.

 Western Michigan University claimed the inaugural Michigan MAC Trophy for each sport.
-Western Michigan also has the most trophies with 17, 9 in football and 8 in basketball.
+Western Michigan also has the most trophies with 19, 10 in football and 9 in basketball.